-After expressing in the dressed-state basis the dipole operators, which correspond to the atomic part of the interaction Hamiltonian, $H_{SE}$, we are now in a position to derive a Markovian master equation for the atomic system.
-Details of the calculation are found in Appendix \ref{sec:derivemaster}, here we write the dynamical equation in the interaction picture with respect to $H_S+H_E$ after tracing out the environmental degrees of freedom and in the Born-Markov approximation, namely
+After expressing the dipole operators, which correspond to the atomic part of $H_{SE}$, in the dressed-state basis, we are now in a position to derive a Markovian master equation for the atomic system.
+Details of the calculation are found in Appendix \ref{sec:derivemaster}.
+Here, we write the dynamical equation in the interaction picture with respect to $H_S+H_E$ for the atomic density matrix $\rho_I$ after tracing out the environmental degrees of freedom and making the Born-Markov approximation, leading to

-where the frequencies $\omega$ and $\omega'$ can take the four possible values $\pm\Omega_1$ and $\pm \Omega_2$ that where previously discussed.
+where the frequencies $\omega$ and $\omega'$ can take the four possible values $\pm\Omega_1$ and $\pm \Omega_2$ that were previously discussed.
 Furthermore, we have introduced the decay rates